Panger95/PokeyPyManager/README.md

 PokeyPy Manager is a tool which allows you to manage your Pokemon in Pokemon Go.
 It utilizes https://github.com/rubenvereecken/pokemongo-api to gather information and to perform management actions such as releasing/evolving/renaming Pokemon.

+<b>DISCLAIMER: Since this interacts with the PoGo servers to fetch data / perform evovlves/releases/renames, it is possible to be banned.
+If you are not comfortable with this possibility, please do not use this tool</b>

 Features
 --------